Tabbouleh Salad

 • When making tabbouleh, you must use flat Italian parsley.
 It has a smoother texture and better flavor than curly parsley.
 You can find Italian parsley in any local grocery store.

 • Wash your parsley thoroughly.
-Soak parsley in cold water with a couple of spoons of salt for a few minutes, then drain and rinse them twice to get rid of dirt.
+Soak it in cold water with a couple of spoons of salt for a few minutes, then drain and rinse it twice to remove dirt.

 • Let the parsley leaves dry before chopping.
 You can either use a salad spinner or dry them with a cloth.
 If you use a cloth, flip them around once until both sides are dry.

-Tabouleh is a versatile and delicious salad that is enjoyed in various ways in Lebanese cuisine, served with a side of romaine lettuce leaves, which are used to scoop up the salad and eat it by hand.
+Tabouleh is a versatile and delicious salad enjoyed in various ways in Lebanese cuisine.
+It is served with a side of romaine lettuce leaves, which are used to scoop up the salad and eat it by hand.
 This presentation not only adds a fun and interactive element to the dining experience but also provides a refreshing contrast to the herbaceous flavors of the tabouleh.

 Tabouleh is a staple of Middle Eastern mezzo tables, which typically feature an array of small dishes for sharing.
-Adding a fresh and vibrant element to the table alongside other favorites like hummus, baba ghanoush, muoutabal, and kibbeh.
+It adds a fresh and vibrant element to the table alongside other favorites like hummus, baba ghanoush, muoutabal, and kibbeh.

 Tabouleh is a healthy and flavorful addition to any meal, whether enjoyed as a mezza, a side dish, or a main course.
 So next time you’re looking for a delicious and nutritious dish to serve your family and friends, consider making some homemade tabouleh and adding it to your mezzo table spread.